LKanugrahan/mobileproject/README.md

 ```
 npm start
 ```
 If between app and metro doesn't connect ``` npm run adb ``` until it outputs 8081, then run the metro again.
-You dont have to ``` npm run android ``` unless you install another package or you set up in a necessary folder such as the java folder.
+You dont have to ``` npm run android ``` unless you install another package or you set up in a necessary folder such as java folder.

 ## Contributing